 - We try to put mostly males in co-owned homes, as once he has been utilised in our breeding program as per our agreements (whether after full health testing clearance, this be natural mating/s or collected for frozen semen), the dog will be then signed over to the co-owner in full, and depending on whether they are breeders/show home or not, may use him themselves in a registered breeding and/or stud him out, or have him de-sexed as per contract (in the case of a pet home).

 - Females are a little trickier as we require either a litter to be taken place with us (in most cases) or a puppy back (in very few cases).
 This means that the dam will potentially have to be with us for at least 2 or so weeks whilst mating (whether AI or natural) takes place, then at least a further 9 weeks whilst we prepare for the litter (at least one week before due date) and whilst the puppies grow.
 This is a long time for a family to be without their dog and can carry a lot of health risks for your girl.
-If you are thinking that you would like to be the owner of a show-potential female from us, it is very important you consider whether this is something you would be open to.
+If you are thinking that you would be comfortable to be the owner of a show-potential female from us, it is very important you consider whether this is something you would be open to.
 Because of this we try to home out our show-potential females to people familiar with the breed, who show and/or are close with us, if we are not able to keep them ourselves.